co-cart/cocart-api-reference-docs/README.md

-# WooCommerce Cart REST API Documentation
+# CoCart Documentation

-Repository of documentation Cart REST API for WooCommerce.
+This is the repository for the CoCart documentation.

 This project is based on [Slate](https://github.com/tripit/slate).